There is always something rolling around in Stan’s truck.

-So everyone begged Stan to do something about Mort and Stan promised that he would, but as the days ticked by and the entire collection of playground marbles found their way into a canvas bag that Mort carried, Stan did nothing.
+So everyone begged Stan to do something about Mort and Stan promised that he would, but as the days ticked by and the entire collection of playground marbles found their way into a canvas bag that Mort lugged around, Stan did nothing.

-Finally, one day during the lunch hour when Mort was on the prowl, Stan calmly walked up to him and ask casually if Mort had his shooter on him.
+Then one day during lunch when Mort was on the prowl, Stan calmly walked up to him and ask casually if Mort had his shooter on him.